casework/CASE-Examples/examples/illustrations/inference/CONTRIBUTE.md

 After committing changes to any of the files in this directory, run `make`.
 If a Git-tracked file differs from a state that is freshly computed, a prompt will be given to review a `diff` output.
 If the `diff` looks like it contains expected changes, a `cp` command is provided in the last `make` output line starting `UPDATE:`.

+Note that resources backing this illustration are shared among all of the examples in this repository.
+So, before `make` will work in this directory, `make` should be run at the repository's top directory.
+(The command to run is only "`make`".
+Some resources will be downloaded and built, and `make` from there will also do one build-pass over all of the examples.
+This should have no effect on the Git-tracked state.)

 ## Adding JSON snippets or queries